morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - no virtual interface (VIF) support
 - no support for set_wiphy_netns
 - no support for 4addr
-- the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
 - Realtek support ended in 2021
-- will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8811cu

 Recommendation: Do not buy adapters based on this chipset.